duyet/static-html-server/README.md

 * `p`: [`Number`] port number, default to 8000
 * `r`: [`String`] root folder, default to working directory
 * `f`: [`String`] fallback path when page not found, default to not falling back and send 404
+* [`whitelist_files`] List of files to be whitelisted, other files will not be accessed by the server, default to all files (built to prevent path traversal)

 For example
 ```